Chattahoochee High School: Soccer

-Girls lacrosse
+Girls' lacrosse

-The girl's lacrosse team won their first state championship in 2009.
+The girls' lacrosse team won their first state championship in 2009.
 The Lady Cougars defeated four-time defending state champions, the Milton Eagles, to take home the title.
 They won with a score of 9 to 7.

 Boys' lacrosse

 The boys' lacrosse team finished ranked first in the state in 2003 despite losing in the state championship game to Westminster 11–9.

 Cheerleading

 The competitive cheerleading team won the State Championship in 2000, 2001, 2003, and 2005.

 Football

 The Chattahoochee High School football team had its first season in 1991, competing in Region 6-Division AAAA, the highest classification at the time.
 The team ended the season with a respectable record of 3-7 for their first year of varsity football.

 In the 2008 season, the Cougars were moved to the much more competitive Region 7-AAAAA where they played mostly Gwinnett County schools that were much bigger than them as opposed to the smaller Fulton County teams.
 For the 2010 season, the Cougars were moved down to AAAA since the opening of Johns Creek High School pulled many students away from Chattahoochee.
 The Cougars met the undefeated Starr's Mill Panthers at the Georgia Dome for the state championship.
 Chattahoochee won 24–0, finishing off a perfect 15–0 season and their first state title.
 The Cougars were nationally ranked.